Crew of ship claim asylum in Townsville, one man remains on the run

-Eleven crew members from a livestock cargo vessel docked in Townsville are claiming asylum after refusing to get back on board the ship, while a hunt is underway for a twelfth crew member on the run in Queensland.
+Eleven crew from a livestock vessel docked in Townsville are claiming asylum after refusing to reboard the ship, while a hunt is underway for a 12th crew member on the run in Queensland.

-Australian Border Force officers responding to the report that a crew member of the Polaris 3 had jumped ship are now dealing with an escalating situation, reports The Townsville Bulletin.
+Australian Border Force officers responding to the report that a crew member of the Polaris 3 had jumped ship are dealing with an escalating situation, The Townsville Bulletin reports.

 The 11 crew claiming asylum are believed to be Syrian.
 The crew member who left the port on Saturday night, breaking quarantine rules, was a Pakistani national.